Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-The Plumbing Services industry involves a medium level of capital intensity, although plumbing services typically require a significant manual labour input.
-The industry's direct employment costs (wages and supplements), accounts for approximately 21.5% of revenue in 2014-15, while depreciation charges are estimated at 3.4% of revenue.
-This indicates that the industry allocates $6.30 towards labour input costs for every $1.00 spent on capital equipment.
+The industry involves a medium level of capital intensity, although plumbing services typically require a significant manual labour input.
+The industry's direct employment costs (wages and supplements), account for approximately 21.5% of revenue in 2014-15, while depreciation charges account for an estimated 3.4% of revenue.
+This indicates that the industry allocates $6.34 towards labour input costs for every $1.00 spent on capital equipment.